Name resolution¶

 The namespaces containing all the built-in entities are called global namespaces, and are automatically available in any module.
 In particular:

-- The global module namespace is empty.
+- The global module namespace has a single entry

-- The global type namespace has entries for the primitive types
+.- The global type namespace has entries for the primitive types

 int